IanWindsor/Astral-Plane/README.md

 I decided to use PostgreSQL as my database since I had never worked with it before and wanted to broaden my experience.
 I decided that my strategy for database work would be to leverage SpringBoots strengths by integrating Flyway to make database changes as the application starts.
 I use Hibernate to validate the schema changes during startup, to make sure that Models and Tables would interact as expected and I build queries using Hibernate for spell filtering with predicates.

-The rest of the application is mostly boiler plate code with very ugly UI work using Bootstrap.
+The rest of the application is mostly boiler plate code with very ugly UI work using Bootstrap and Thymeleaf.
 This was my first time using Bootstrap and I was impressed with the amount it helped me accomplish.
 I look forward to working more with it.

 **Tools/Tech Used**
 *  Spring Boot